 BACKGROUND SPECIFIC TO THIS CASE

+That Eliot states that the Trustees complaint uses language from documents that are already challenged in the Court and need to be forensically analyzed for further evidence of fraud and thus all language is speculative to say the least and where it is alleged that Simon did not amend and restate his 2008 Will and Trusts in 2012 and these documents advanced are all fraudulent and forged and improperly constructed and that all documents used allegedly by Simon in 2012 to change anything with Shirley’s 2008 Irrevocable Trusts is further fraudulent and forged.
+That until this Court can determine the dispositive documents to use forward any language cited from any of the Wills or Trusts of both Simon and Shirley cannot be relied on without disclaimers.

 That to save the Court a lengthy filing by Eliot attempting to recap the many criminal acts and civil torts of each of the counter defendants, including those proven, admitted and further alleged crimes committed by Fiduciaries and Attorneys at Law who are and were acting as Officers of this Court before the Honorable Judge Martin Colin and Honorable David French, in the Estates and Trusts of Simon and Shirley Bernstein, hereby incorporates by reference all ongoing cases before this Court related to the Simon and Shirley Bernstein Estates and Trusts, including but not limited to all, pleadings, rulings, evidence, etc.

 That this Court is the SCENE OF THE CRIME in part, as the fraudulent and forged documents were posited with this Court, by Officers of this Court that enabled the illegal seizure of Dominion and Control of the Estates and Trusts of both Simon and Shirley in a highly sophisticated legal process abuse scheme committed by the fiduciaries and counsel to the fiduciaries (including certain of the fiduciaries acting as their own counsel) committing felony acts while acting as Fiduciaries and Officers of this Court.

-That these crimes include but are far from limited to, proven Frauds on the Court, alleged Fraud on a Federal Court, proven Frauds on the Beneficiaries, proven Fraudulent Notarizations, Admitted Forgery of six persons including Simon POST MORTEM, Creditor Fraud, Bank Fraud, Insurance Fraud, Theft of Assets and more, all committed primarily by Attorneys as Law acting as Officers of this Court who proceeded to then use the fraudulent and forged documents to commit a Fraud on the Court, including using Simon as an acting PR while dead for several months.
+That these crimes include but are far from limited to, proven Frauds on the Court, alleged Fraud on a Federal Court, proven Frauds on the Beneficiaries, proven Fraudulent Notarizations, Admitted Forgery of six persons including Simon POST MORTEM, Creditor Fraud, Bank Fraud, Insurance Fraud, Theft of Assets, Identity and more, all committed primarily by Attorneys as Law acting as Officers of this Court who proceeded to then use the fraudulent and forged documents to commit a Fraud on the Court, including using Simon as an acting PR while dead for several months.

 That Simon was used while DEAD to make the crimes complete as it needed to look like Simon made changes and signed documents then delivered them to the Court while he was alive in his deceased spouse Shirley’s Estate and Trusts and closed it properly after making such alleged changes.